• Skip to primary navigation

 Homemade Vegan Custard Recipe

 A quick guide to making dairy free, egg free vanilla custard using just three ingredients to make a vegan custard powder.
-Simply add you favourite dairy free alternative milk and you're ready to enjoy with a delicious gluten free and vegan pudding (Self Saucing Chocolate Pudding used as serving suggestion) This recipe makes enough custard for two people.
+Simply add your favourite dairy free alternative milk and you're ready to enjoy with a delicious gluten free and vegan pudding (Self Saucing Chocolate Pudding used as serving suggestion) This recipe makes enough custard for two people.

 Check out this recipe